-Students withdrawing from all classes or below half-time and whose financial aid has not been confirmed will be responsible for all charges still owed to The College.
+Students withdrawing from all classes or below half-time and whose financial aid has not been confirmed will be responsible for all charges still owed to William & Mary.
 Financial Aid may not be disbursed if the student is no longer enrolled.
 Check with the Financial Aid office at (757) 221-2420 before withdrawing from all classes or below half-time.

 Withdrawal Schedule - Fall/Spring Semester

 Full-time students - withdrawal from the university